chadhoang/ecs154a-SS1-2020/lab4/lab4.rst

 is not very much to this portion of the lab, so don't spend too much time overthinking this.

 This portion of the CPU handles the calculations based on stored and current input values.

+Note: sysclock has been added as an input so that you may use the built in register to hold your status word.

 Operations